NGI The Weekly Gas Market Report

-Martinez's measure came at the same time Sens.
-Byron Dorgan (D-ND) and Larry Craig (R-ID) introduced bipartisan legislation to permit U.S. producers to explore for oil and natural gas in Cuban waters located as close as 45 miles from Florida (see Daily GPI, March 14).
+Martinez’s measure came at the same time Sens.
+Byron Dorgan (D-ND) and Larry Craig (R-ID) introduced bipartisan legislation to permit U.S. producers to explore for oil and natural gas in Cuban waters located as close as 45 miles from Florida (see NGI, March 19).

 The Dorgan-Craig bill contends that domestic producers should be allowed to drill in these waters, where national oil companies have currently been granted access by Cuba to carry out exploration and production activities.

 Current U.S. policy bars U.S. producers from developing oil and natural gas fields that lie in Cuban waters.
-Meanwhile, Cuba has partnered with China and other energy-starved countries, such as Norway, Spain and Venezuela, to develop the fields that are "within spitting distance" of U.S. shores.
+Meanwhile, Cuba has partnered with countries like China, Norway, Spain and Venezuela, to develop the fields that are “within spitting distance” of U.S. shores.
 The U.S. Geological Survey estimates that the North Cuba Basin may hold as much as 4.6 billion to 9.3 billion barrels of oil and 9.8 Tcf to 21.8 Tcf of natural gas.